 Understanding your financial blueprint is the first step to turning money into a resource that supports what truly matters.

-Once you see these patterns, you can design systems—budgeting, investing, giving—that match your values.
-If you’re new to investing, start with resources like how to start investing for beginners to make your money work for you.
+Design systems—budgeting, investing, giving—that match your values.
+If you’re new to investing, start with beginner-friendly resources to learn the basics and avoid costly mistakes7.

 Finding meaning in your career and work